oleeskild/digitalgardendocs/src/site/notes/Advanced/Tips and Tricks.md

 ---

 ## Render HTML
 If you write any HTML in your notes, they will be rendered in the garden.
 This means you can create custom "website-like" component on your site.
-As an example, the grid rendered  in [[Digital Garden - Publish your Obsidian notes#Sites people have created\|Digital Garden - Publish your Obsidian notes#Sites people have created]] was created using divs and image tags with some custom inline styling.
+As an example, the grid rendered  in [[Digital Garden - Publish Obsidian notes#Sites people have created\|Digital Garden - Publish Obsidian notes#Sites people have created]] was created using divs and image tags with some custom inline styling.

 ```html